agourlay/zip-password-finder/README.md

 `zip-password-finder` is a tool to find the password of protected zip files.

-The design of this tool is described in details in the [following blog article](https://agourlay.github.io/brute-forcing-protected-zip-rust/).
+The initial design of this tool is described in details in the [following blog article](https://agourlay.github.io/brute-forcing-protected-zip-rust/).

 It supports two modes: